mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 #### Docstrings

 The docstring of your function serves as the tool's **description** and is sent to the LLM.
 Therefore, a well-written and comprehensive docstring is crucial for the LLM to understand how to use the tool effectively.
 Clearly explain the purpose of the function, the meaning of its parameters, and the expected return values.

+### Passing Data Between Tools

+When an agent calls multiple tools in a sequence, you might need to pass data from one tool to another.
+The recommended way to do this is by using the `temp:` prefix in the session state.

+A tool can write data to a `temp:` variable, and a subsequent tool can read it.
+This data is only available for the current invocation and is discarded afterwards.

+!!! note "Shared Invocation Context"
+    All tool calls within a single agent turn share the same `InvocationContext`.
+This means they also share the same temporary (`temp:`) state, which is how data can be passed between them.

 ### Example